 Rocks are not all equal.
 Before you call me a rock racist, what I mean is that different rocks have very different chemistry, which determines what chemical reactions can happen, for example when they are exposed to hot hydrothermal fluids.
 The result?
 Beautiful crystals which grow only where chemistry allows them to:

-The Norsi coast showcases cliffs of shale and limestone with a turbulent past.
+The Norsi coast showcases cliffs of shale e limestone with a turbulent past.
 These rocks where strongly deformed during the early stages of formation of the Italian Apennines, which led to the fragmentation of lenses of limestone within the shales (I am actually spending a lot of time on these rocks lately).

 Did these rocks deserve some rest after such an intense deformation?
 Probably yes, but unfortunately for them, Elba had other plans.
 In the late Miocene (about 6 million years ago), large volumes of hot magma were emplaced underneath the island.
 The main magmatic intrusive body in the area, called the Porto Azzurro pluton, is currently buried a hundred meters under sea level below the entire SE Elba (Calamita peninsula), and crops out mostly as small monzogranite/leucogranite dikes and bodies, as the one to the east of the Norsi area, visible in the map below.
 The rocks close to the pluton were cooked by contact metamorphism at temperatures up to 600-700 °C (1100-1300 °F).
 The rocks of Norsi were luckier, as they largely escaped contact metamorphism.
 Nevertheless, they were not be spared by infiltration by huge amounts of super-hot fluids released by the crystallization of magma.